xdaruis/AlgosCP/README.md

 - Submit and view your solutions.
 - **Note: The code evaluator for submitted solutions is currently in a Work in Progress state.**

-Sharpen your coding skills and practice problem-solving with this platform.
-Join now and start tackling algorithmic challenges!
+Enhance your coding skills and refine your problem-solving abilities with this platform.
+Explore algorithmic challenges at your own pace and elevate your coding capabilities!